 In his recent artist’s statement he tells us, “I strive to show how nature maintains its splendors through tenacity and triumph of existence despite the disregard we humans show her.
 I appreciate how ceramic mirrors the environment’s fragility and durability...easily damaged if disrespected and yet invincible in its inherent beauty.
 Each piece I create is a relationship...the story of shared discovery.
 The clay and I make the journey together through the tension of disagreement and the harmony of accord.
 The final form...the result of our conversation...has a life all its own.
 I strive for the life in each creation to foster awareness and influence viewer behavior toward the environment.
 My hope is that at least some will acquire a new appreciation and way of seeing and thus choose to walk with softer steps.”

 Serritella has contributed to over 85 exhibitions and has been represented at some of the world’s top art and design shows including TEFAF Maastricht (Netherlands), Design Miami/ Basel (Switzerland), Design Miami (Florida), The Salon: Art + Design (NY), SOFA Chicago and The Smithsonian Craft Show.
 He was recognized by the James Renwick Alliance as the 2016 Distinguished Artist in ceramics at the Smithsonian American Art Museum.

-As a result, Serritella’s works are internationally recognized and have been exhibited, awarded and collected for their exquisite design and incredibly realistic textures.
-They are included in many permanent museum collections including among others The Metropolitan Museum of Art, the Renwick Gallery of the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.
-Many esteemed private collections also contain pieces, including the Kamm Teapot Foundation – the world’s largest teapot collection.
+His one-of-a-kind tromp l’oeil ceramic sculptures are internationally recognized and have been exhibited, awarded and collected on five continents for their exquisite design and incredibly realistic textures.
+Works are included in many permanent museum collections including among others The Metropolitan Museum of Art, the Renwick Gallery of the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.